kermitt2/grobid/doc/Install-Grobid.md

 ## Getting GROBID

-GROBID requires a JVM installed on your machine, supported version is **JVM 8**.
-Most recent JVM version (up to JVM 11) will work correctly.
-CRF models will also work with JVM up to 14, but using the Deep Learning with JVM beyond 11 will lead to issues.
+GROBID requires a JVM installed on your machine, we tested the tool successfully up version **JVM 17**.
+Other recent JVM versions should work correctly.

 ### Latest stable release